mercicle/mercicle/README.md

 ### Hi 👋

 I have 20+ years at the intersection of software engineering, data science, machine learning and product leadership.
-Unfortunately, most of my work has been proprietary (and in other company specific github handles), but I'm trying to find more time for open-source work!
+Unfortunately, most of my work has been proprietary (and in other company specific github handles).

 #### Background